 Cervical Postion and Ovulation

 Right after menstration, your cervix will be low and easier for you to reach.
 It will feel firmer and closed.
 During ovulation your cervix will be higher and more difficult to reach.
-It will also feel soft, wet and you may notice it feeling more open.
-If you have given birth before your cervix may feel more open than someone who has not.
+It will also feel soft and wet, and you may notice it feeling more open.
+If you have given birth befor,e your cervix may feel more open than someone who has not.
 After ovulation, your cervix normally returns to a more firm, lower position.